Chronic Wasting Disease Regulations

 Hunters and Landowners Can Help Maintain a Healthy Deer Herd

 Chronic Wasting Disease (CWD) is a 100% fatal, contagious, disease that could devastate Missouri's deer herd.
 MDC’s goal is to have a healthy, sustainable deer population.
 Managing CWD is essential to protecting deer and preserving our hunting culture.
 We are committed to working with hunters, landowners, and other partners to ensure deer continue to thrive, now and in the future.
-You can help maintain a healthy deer herd by harvesting additional deer in areas that have CWD, participating in CWD sampling, following the carcass disposal regulations (statewide) and the prohibition of placing feed and minerals for deer (CWD Management Zone), and educating others about the importance of CWD management.
+You can help maintain a healthy deer herd by harvesting additional deer in areas that have CWD, participating in CWD sampling, following the carcass disposal regulations (statewide) and the prohibition of placing feed and minerals for deer (select counties), and educating others about the importance of CWD management.